JVPC home | GPL/LGPL | Download/Install | Java VMs | JVPC/VPCheck | People | Kero's VGAP-page | Project Page |

 JVPC will start a main-window and a starmap.

-If there is a command that you wish to give with another client, you can
+If there is a command that you wish to give with another client, you can press Save, do stuff with the other client, save there.
+Finally, you press Load in JVPC and you continue within JVPC.

 I'll give a list of key-commands, now, because that is much shorter than a guided tour.